LeechCSE/Data-Structure-and-Algorithm/PS/Graph/README.md

 `0`s and is premutated.
 Then, the `mask` is `&(operator AND)` with `K` starting points.
 It gives `M`-combination from `K`.
 With the chosen `M` starting points, the BFS algorithm is applied to obtain the minimum time.

+## BOJ#17142 연구소 3
+#### Overview
+Similar to BOJ#17141, a number `M` as the number of starting points and an N-by-N matrix filled with `0` as an accessible path, `1` as a wall, and `2` as a potential starting point are given.
+However, in this problem, the starting points that are not chosen are still on the matrix under `unactivated` state.
+Reaching the unactivated virus, the virus makes it activated.
+The moving mechanism is exactly the same as the above problem.
+#### Trials
+The small difference in the problem doesn't make changes in the source code.
+The unactivated virus can be considered as an accessible path while the viruses are spreading.
+At the end of spreading, the grids with unactivated virus are also considered as infected grid.
+In fact, if the end point of spreading is the grid of unactivated virus, it is not counted.
+The only change in code is to handle this special case.